husonlab/splitstree6/doc/user-manual.md

 #### Dimension Filter

 The *Dimension Filter* algorithm takes a Splits block as input and produces a Splits block as output.
-It heuristically removes splits that lead to high-dimensional boxes in a split network.
+It heuristically remove splits that lead to high-dimensional boxes in a split network.
 The algorithm has the following options: